holohup/can_do/README.md

 ```
 from the backend directory.

-#### Ways to impove the app:
+#### Ways to improve the app:

-- Currently, there's no extra endpoint to mark a task as done (you should use patch on the whole item), probably it's a good idea to make one.
+- Currently, there's no extra endpoint to mark a task as done (you should use a PATCH request on an item), probably it's a good idea to make one.
-- At this moment you cannot delete a task (the method is explicittly prohibited), however, this feature should be very useful for tasks that stop being needed.
+- At this moment you cannot delete a task (the method is explicitly prohibited), however, this feature should be very useful for tasks that stop being needed.
-- Switch to a more sequire way to acquire tokens, this would need an approval from a frontend guys!
+- Switch to a more secure way to acquire tokens, this would need approval from frontend guys!
-- Pagination / filtering to the tasks lists once their number grows.
+- Pagination/filtering for the tasks lists once their number grows.